Logo

 Lauren Boebert opposes the National Popular Vote Interstate Compact, which would elect the president by popular vote.

-Lauren Boebert has said that one of her top legislative priorities is to eliminate critical race theory from schools, even though it is not taught in Colorado schools.
+Lauren Boebert has said that one of her top legislative priorities is to eliminate critical race theory from schools, even though it is not part of the K-12 Colorado Academic Standards.

 Lauren Boebert called the metal detectors "just another political stunt by Speaker Pelosi".